MarcelBolten/phpeggy/README.md

 ## Migrating from `phpegjs`

 There are a few API changes compared to the most recent `phpegjs` release.
-- Options specific to the PHPeggy have to be passed to `phpeggy` and not to `phpegjs`.
+- Options specific to PHPeggy have to be passed to `phpeggy` and not to `phpegjs`.

 Follow these steps to upgrade: